dawid13dr/Learning/README.md

 About me

 My name is Dawid Ryś.
-My fascination with IT is an interest in the possibilities offered by modern technology technology.
+My fascination with IT is an interest in the possibilities offered by modern technology.
 I plan to develop my skills in this field and be a part of it dynamic world of technology

 Communication and Teamwork